Rationally independent free fermions with local hopping: Level spacing statistics of the many body spectrum

 \section{Level spacing statistics of the many body spectrum}

-In this section we investigate the level spacing statistics of the many body spectrum $E_n = \vec{n} \cdot \mathbf{\epsilon}$ where we take $\epsilon$ from our minimal model in Eq.~\eqref{eq:hammin}.
+In this section we investigate the level spacing statistics of the many body spectrum $E_n = \vec{n} \cdot \mathbf{\epsilon}$.
+We consider two choices for $\mathbf{\epsilon}$.
+First we take $\epsilon$ from our minimal model in Eq.~\eqref{eq:hammin}, where $L$ must be prime and we only have nearest neighbour hopping.
+Second we take a composite $L$ and add the corresponding hopping terms required to produce a rationally independent free fermion model.
 In particular we perform the ratio test introduced in Ref.~\cite{Oganesyan2007}.
 This method avoids unfolding the spectrum while still probing the spectrum's similarity to random matrix theory.
 Suppose we take $E_n$ and re-order it such that $E_k < E_{k+1}$ for all $k$.
 Then we define gaps in the spectrum as $s_k = E_k - E_{k-1}$.
 The ratio test is then concerned with the quantity

 A spectrum obeying Poisson statistics will follow the distribution~\cite{Atas2013}

 and have the mean $\langle r \rangle = 2\ln 2 - 1 \approx 0.38629436112$.